elipousson/presentations/2016-07-22-baltimore-data-day.md

 Data can help us understand and focus our work on vacant buildings in a few different ways.

-Effective information system can work as an early warning system: “spotting potential problem properties and areas before it is too late to handle them effectively” and providing “timely information to individuals or organizations responsible for taking action.”
+Information can be an early warning system: “spotting potential problem properties and areas before it is too late" for us to get involved.

 This presentation is based on the past six months of experimenting and learning how we can incorporate data and mapping into our advocacy and outreach efforts.
 We are focused on how we can use these tools to inform and empower community residents in historic neighborhoods.